 In practice, words are embedded into a real vector space, which comes with notions of distance and angle.
 We hope that these notions extend to the embedded words in meaningful ways, quantifying relations or similarity between different words.
 And empirically, they actually do!

 For example, the Google algorithm I mentioned above discovered certain nouns are singular/plural or have gender (Mikolov 2013abc):

 And as further evidence that a word’s meaning can be implied from its relationships with other words, they actually found that the learned structure for one language often correlated to that of another language, perhaps suggesting the possibility for machine translation through word embeddings (Mikolov 2013c):

 Today, many companies and data scientists have found different ways to incorporate word2vec into their businesses and research.
-Spotify uses it to help provide music recommendation.
+Spotify uses it to help provide music recommendations.
 Stitch Fix uses it to recommend clothing.
-Google is thought to use word2vec in RankBrain as part of their search algorithm.
+Google is thought to use word2vec in RankBrain as part of its search algorithm.